Restore a backup (RDBMS)

 However, the restore will fail if:

-- There is no valid backup matching the secondary storage.
+- There is no valid backup matching the secondary storage (the exporter position exceeds all available backups).

-- There is no valid backup within the specified range.
+- There is no valid backup within the specified time range.

 - The backup store is not configured correctly.